 Getting to Zion National Park

-Due to the distance and time involved, many people opt to take an organized trip as a visit to Zion National Park can also be combined with a stop at the scenic Bryce Cannon which is home to such dramatic landscapes.
+- Due to the distance and time involved, many people opt to take an organized trip as a visit to Zion National Park can also be combined with a stop at the scenic Bryce Cannon which is home to such dramatic landscapes.
+See trip reviews & prices.

 Las Vegas tourists looking for a fun day trip with their kids should check out Bonnie Springs Ranch.
 The ranch has Wild West-style fun for the whole family, including a zoo, train, museums, and horseback rides.
 The town is open Wednesday to Sunday, and has gun fights and shows to entertain visitors.
 In addition to the Old West attractions, Bonnie Springs has modern fun like karaoke and Sunday football viewing.
 The stables are open daily and has pony rides for children.
 Kids can see a variety of animals at the zoo, including wolves and a Canadian Lynx.

 - Lying just half an hour’s drive out of Las Vegas, Bonnie Springs Ranch is a perfect day-trip for all of the family and if you go by car you can combine it with a stop at Red Rock Canyon which lies along the way.
 To get to Bonnie Springs Ranch from downtown Las Vegas you take the I-159 west out of the city and turn right onto Bonnie Spring Road after around eleven miles and the road passes through some breathtaking scenery.